SAP-docs/preview.developer.concur.com/src/api-reference/user-provisioning/integration/guide.md

   3. [Retrieve](https://developer.concur.com/api-reference/profile/v4.identity.html#retrieve-users) user data to verify data completion and correctness. request from above with the Concur UUID of the created user.
    * Continue to add attributes and extensions to complete the user profile.
   * If there are errors in response, resolve errors and try again.
-If there are questions, please reach out to your Concur support representitive for assistance.
+If there are questions, please reach out to your Concur support representative for assistance.

-  ### <a name="verify_response"></a>Verifying status of provisoining request
+  ### <a name="verify_response"></a>Verifying status of provisioning request
-Concur uses an asynchronous provisioning design for all extentions other then core & enterprise.
+Concur uses an asynchronous provisioning design for all extensions other then core & enterprise.
 Verifying the status of the request is required to determine success or failures and associated errors to resolve.
   * Using the provisioningID of the request, query the status endpoint for results: [Provisioning status](https://developer.concur.com/api-reference/user-provisioning/v4.user-provisioning.html#retrieve-a-detailed-provisioning-request-status)
   * Status results are:
     1. success - no action necessary
     2. no-op - no action necessary.
-The system responds with no-op to verify the listenting service recieved the request with no work required.
+The system responds with no-op to verify the listening service received the request with no work required.
     3. processing - no action necessary.
 The system is processing the provisioning request.
     4. error - action necessary.
 Review the error message and take appropriate steps to resolve.
-If there are questions, please reach out to your Concur support representitive for assistance.
+If there are questions, please reach out to your Concur support representative for assistance.

 ### <a name="import_formats"></a> Import File Formats
 File Type|File Name|Mapping